elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

 }
 ```
 Only the default (which means first item of the array) action group is displayed in the current UI.
-Design of user interface and server API for multiple action groups is on the stage of discussion and development.
+Design of user interface and server API for multiple action groups is under discussion and development.

 ## Register alert type model